 Many nephrologists perform some kind of research in addition to their clinical duties.
-This one-day introductory epidemiology course is organised as a pre-congress CME of the AFRAN congress which will be held from September 25-28, 2019 in Mombasa, Kenya.
-The aim of the course is to teach African nephrologists and nephrology researchers, basic epidemiology principles and to have them practise their new skills in hands-on sessions (exercises, discussions and SPSS).
+The aim of this epidemiology course is to teach nephrologists, pediatric nephrologists, and nephrology researchers basic epidemiology principles and to have them practice their new skills in hands-on sessions (exercises, discussions and SPSS).
 The knowledge and skills obtained will assist participants to improve the quality of their nephrology research.

 Athens Winter School in Nephrology – Focus in Glomerular Diseases

 FEBRUARY 27-29, 2020 – ATHENS, GREECE